av1-community-contributors/codec-wiki/docs/data/xz.md

 ---
-label: AVS3
+label: xz
-sidebar_position: 7
+sidebar_position: 5
 ---

-# AVS3
+# XZ

 :::warning Help Wanted
 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!